 – a description of the topics to be addressed by the Working Party and Task Group meetings just before the Study Group meeting for which draft Recommendations may be developed.

+A1.3.1.13bis Study Groups will normally meet once or twice a year in conjunction with a normal block of associated working party/task group meetings.
+An exceptional Study Group meeting is normally required at the beginning of each World Radiocommunication Conference study cycle for formalizing the structure of work and associated Working Parties and Task Groups.
+The Bureau will take these requirements into account when developing the schedule for the Study Groups following each World Radiocommunication Conference in accordance with A1.3.1.3.

 A1.3.1.14 The draft agenda for Working Party and Task Group meetings, which are immediately followed by a Study Group meeting, should indicate as specifically as possible the topics to be addressed, and should indicate where it is anticipated that draft Recommendations are to be considered.

 A1.3.1.15 The Director shall issue, in electronic form, at regular intervals, information that will include: